Stable marriage and roommates problems with restricted edges: complexity and approximability: Introduction

 Case~CV, where the number of violated constraints on restricted edges is minimised while stability is preserved, is studied in Section~\ref{se:viol_const}.
-It is a rather straightforward observation that in \textsc{sm}, the setting can be modelled and efficiently solved with the help of edge weights.
-Here we show that on non-bipartite graphs, the problem becomes $\NP$-hard, but 2-approximable if the number of forced edges is sufficiently large or zero.
+It is a rather straightforward observation that in {\sc sm}, the setting can be modelled and efficiently solved with the help of edge weights.
+Here we show that on non-bipartite graphs, the problem becomes $\NP$-hard .
 As in case~BP, we also discuss the complexity of degree-constrained restrictions and establish that the $\NP$-hardness results remain intact even for graphs with degree at most~3, while the case with degree at most~2 is polynomially solvable.